arfianz/kubernetes-microservices-yoloo/README.md

 - **Deployment**: A deployment is used to manage a pod or set of pods.
 Pods are typically not created or managed directly.
 Deployments can automatically spin up any number of pods.
 If a pod dies, a deployment can automatically recreate it as well.
 - **Service**: Pods are mortal.
 Consumers should however not be burdened with figuring out what pods are available and how to access them.
 Services keep track of all available pods of a certain type and provide a way to access them.

-This repo contains the source code for my tutorial on [deploying microservices on Kubernetes](http://alphacoder.xyz/deploy-microservices-on-kubernetes).
+This repo contains the source code for my tutorial.
 It houses two microservices: _detector_ and _viewer_.
 The detector service is a Python/Flask app that uses a pre-trained [YOLO](https://www.youtube.com/watch?v=Cgxsv1riJhI) v3 model to detect [common objects](detector/classes.txt) like laptops and chairs in an image.
 It returns a link to an output image of object predictions and a list of the detected objects.
 The viewer service is a PHP app which provides a front-end for uploading new images and viewing the images processed by the detector service.

 ## Install PHP and Composer